Marchy Lee: 2007

 Marchy raced in the Asian Super Car Challenge in Zhuhai on 24–25 March, claiming one win and one second place in the Ferrari 430.
 He then drove in the Porsche Carrera Cup Asia in Sepang where he finished second twice.

 Marchy was confirmed as Meritus Racing's driver for the 2007 Formula Asia V6 by Renault series.
 He hoped that by achieving success in the series, he would be able to progress to the Champ Car World Series in 2008.

 On 13 July 2007, Marchy was announced as the driver for a new team set up by Adrian Fu to compete in the remainder of the Porsche Carrera Cup Asia series under the banner "Racing for Charity", to help increase the profile and visibility of the Child's Dream Foundation.

 On 1 August 2007, it was announced by A1 Team China that he would join the rookie test at the end of August at Silverstone, alongside three other drivers.
 The best performer from this test would join Cheng Congfu as China's two A1GP representatives.

-On 20 September 2007, he was officially announced as the second driver for A1 Team China.
+On 20 September 2007, Marchy was officially announced as the second driver for A1 Team China.
 He made his debut for the team in round 2 in the Czech Republic on 12 October 2007.
 He gathered data for the team in the rookie sessions.
-Cheng Congfu went on to score 10th and 4th-place finishes.
+Cheng Congfu went on to score tenth and fourth-place finishes.

 On 4 November 2007, Marchy took part in the Porsche Carrera Cup Asia at Zhuhai International Circuit and won both rounds 11 and 12.

-On 18 November 2007, he also took part in the Porsche Carrera Cup Asia race in Macau, and finished fourth on the road (later promoted to third place after on the road winner Danny Watts was given a 30-second penalty for passing under a yellow flag.)
+On 18 November 2007, Marchy also took part in the Porsche Carrera Cup Asia race in Macau, and finished fourth on the road (later promoted to third place after on the road winner Danny Watts was given a 30-second penalty for passing under a yellow flag.)

 2008 Speedcar Series & Porsche Carrera Cup Asia

-Marchy Lee became the first Chinese driver to race in the inaugural Speedcar Series.
+Marchy became the first Chinese driver to race in the inaugural Speedcar Series.
 He drove car no. 50.
 He failed to finish his first two races in Malaysia, as well as his first race in Bahrain, but took 4th place in race 2.
-He then finished 5th and 3rd in the two races in Dubai.
+He then finished fifth and third in the two races in Dubai.

-He is also competing in the Porsche Carrera Cup Asia.
-Racing for Team BetterLife, he finished 2nd and 4th in the opening rounds at Sepang.
-Then he took 2nd and 5th in round 2 at Shanghai.
+Marchy also competed in the Porsche Carrera Cup Asia.
+Racing for Team BetterLife, he finished second and fourth in the opening rounds at Sepang.
+Then he took second and fifth in round 2 at Shanghai.